 - Children with special educational needs and disabilities (SEND) or health issues.
+The school recognises that these children may face extra safeguarding challenges both online and offline.
+Additional barriers can also exist when recognising abuse, neglect, and exploitation.
 The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
 The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
 The SENCO works closely with the Safeguarding Team and will offer support for parents of children with SEND as she is able to best direct to the most appropriate support.
-School also funds some of this. - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-Lessons around inclusivity feature across all four year groups and, in 2022 and 2023, whole school Book Weeks focused upon such uniqueness, with a focus upon texts that allowed children to see themselves in print for (possibly) the first time).
-Worry boxes are used regularly by pupils if they wish to talk and these are picked up by the Learning Mentor.
+School also funds some of this. - Children who are, or may be, lesbian, gay, bisexual, or gender questioning.
+The school will take steps to reduce the additional barriers these children face and create a culture where they can speak out or share their concerns with staff.
+When supporting gender questioning children, the broad range of a child's individual needs are considered.
+Lessons around inclusivity feature across all four year groups as part of our PSHE/RSE curriculum and opportunities for diversity is being woven into other curriculum areas as part of a larger piece of ongoing developmental work.
+Worry boxes are used regularly by pupils if they wish to talk and these are picked up by the Learning Mentor, all of which are developing a culture to support children to speak out and share concerns and the support offered.
+Homophobic language is not tolerated, as per our behaviour policy: this is reinforced through PSHE lessons and whole=school assemblies.

-• Private fostering
+Private fostering

 In addition to the above the school recognises the additional vulnerability of children in private fostering arrangements.
 A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority.
+When such arrangements come to our attention, we will notify the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing.
+See statutory guidance Children Act 1989: private fostering.